fzyzcjy/flutter_rust_bridge/book/src/library/overview.md

 Please note, this entire section will be outdated & need to be overhauled once ["Native Assets"](https://github.com/dart-lang/sdk/issues/50565) are added into Dart.
 A lot of the techniques described here are merely workarounds until Dart supports Native Assets.

+Also, this guide does not currently cover web support.
+Feel free to PR to add web support!